SBS Wealth KiwiSaver Scheme

 Pros

-- Investments are globally diversified and include cash deposits, NZ government bonds and NZ corporate bonds, global sovereign bonds and corporate bonds, New Zealand and Australian shares and global equities.
+- Investments are globally diversified and include cash deposits, NZ government bonds and corporate bonds, global sovereign bonds and corporate bonds, New Zealand and Australian shares and global equities.

 - Key focus on global investments, moreso than other KiwiSaver schemes.
 This means a greater emphasis on technology, financial services, and consumer discretionary companies.